Dailius-VCS/dailius-vcs/README.md

 👋 I'm a software engineer passionate about quality and education.

-🎓 As a Lecturer at Vilnius Coding School, I empower the next generation of tech talent, focusing on:
+🎓 As a Lecturer at Vilnius Coding School, where I help individuals launch and advance their careers in tech by focusing on:

 * QA Manual & Automation Testing: Teaching the art of finding and preventing bugs, and the power of automated test suites.
 * Core Java & Kotlin: Guiding students through the fundamentals and advanced concepts of these versatile languages.